gaowanliang/LightUploader/Readme.md

 # Upload the Download folder from the same directory to the root of the OneDrive, using 10 threads
 OneDriveUploader -c xxx.json -t 10 -f "Download"

+# Upload the download folder in the same directory to the root directory of onedrive network disk, use 10 threads, and set the timeout to 30 seconds
+OneDriveUploader -c xxx.json -t 10 -f "Download" -to 30

 # Upload the Download folder from the same directory to the root of the OneDrive, using 10 threads, while using Telegram Bot to monitor the progress of the upload in real time
 OneDriveUploader -c xxx.json -t 10 -f "Download" -tgbot "123456:xxxxxxxx" -uid 123456789

+# Upload the download folder in the same directory to the root directory of onedrive network disk, use 10 threads, and use the telegram BOT parameter loader in the configuration file to monitor the upload progress in real time (provided that the configuration file contains the parameters of telegram BOT)

+OneDriveUploader -c xxx.json -t 10 -f "Download" -tgbot "1"

 # Upload the Download folder from the same directory to the root of the OneDrive, using 15 threads, and setting the chunk size to 20M
 OneDriveUploader -c xxx.json -t 15 -b 20 -f "Download"